thesalesrebellion/thesalesrebellion.github.io/train.md

       Whether you have a 15 minute slot, or you need someone to pull out a filibuster, The Sales Rebellion is here to serve.
 Let the Copier Warrior himself set your organization on fire with any one of his impactful, sales-driven keynote speeches.
     details: |-
-      ### Here are just a few of the events that stand to benefit from our sales rhetoric:
+      ### Here are just a few of the events that stand to benefit from our sales rhetoric: {#public-speaking-details}

       Sales Kick-offs